Museum of New Zealand Te Papa Tongarewa

 National Library

-Under the care of Archives New Zealand, these taonga are kept in He whakapapa kōrero.
-The hand-crafted room is designed to protect and enhance the mana of the precious documents it holds.
-Inspired by traditional Māori waka huia, the exterior is made from native New Zealand rimu wood.
+These are under the care of Te Rua Mahara o te Kāwanatanga Archives New Zealand.
+They are kept in a beautifully hand-crafted room designed to protect and enhance the of the precious documents it holds.

 Telling the stories of how police have dealt with some of the country’s most infamous crimes, disasters, and other events.